Tracking procurement

 If bids are received in hard copies (physical copies), it is good practice to use a Bid submission register.
 After opening the bids, they can be evaluated by:

-• a CoC (a minimum of two people, appointed by CPT or by the procurement lead – this is helpful where technical and programmatic considerations need to be considered for the technical evaluation)
+- a (a minimum of two people, appointed by CPT or by the procurement lead – this is helpful where technical and programmatic considerations need to be considered for the technical evaluation)

 The successful bidder must be informed via an award letter that references the tender number, terms and conditions and policies that the supplier must agree to.
 The award letter should invite the successful supplier for contract negotiations and signature.